The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Indian Summer

 • Gradually the intense heat of summer should start to lower, and the daylight hours noticeably shorten.
-The autumn coat change is just around the corner, so time for liver support.
+The autumn coat change is just around the corner, so time for liver support to manage the excess protein biotransformation.

 • If you’re seeing coat quality issues during the coat change, this might be time to consider a full-body detox with our OptimaCARE detox programme.
 It's also not a bad time to think about a detox to prepare the body for what winter may throw at us.